purrin/headphone-measurements/README.md

 # headphone-measurements

-8/1/2020

-I will be providing only SBAF compensated measurements for now using the MiniDSP EARS.
+8/1/2020: I will be providing only SBAF compensated measurements for now using the MiniDSP EARS.
+One step at a time.

 ## File Naming Conventions and Format